Additional Scholarship Resources

 Scholarship funds may be used for courses at accredited degree-granting institutions recognized by a state Board of Regents.
 Must be female, US citizen, and pursuing their first undergraduate degree.
 Applications can be requested by email via email@example.com.

 Ohio students from rural, suburban and urban communities and pursuing degrees connected in some way to agriculture are invited to apply for a set of scholarships through four programs supported by the Ohio Farm Bureau Foundation.
-Collectively, these programs awarded at least $61,000 in 2019, some featuring awards as high as $4,500.
+Collectively, these programs will award over $50,000 in 2021, each featuring awards from $500 to over $3000.
 Deadline is February 28th.

 This scholarship program targets students pursuing careers in the crude oil and natural gas industry.
 Must be an OHIO resident OR a student attending, or planning to attend, an accredited OHIO college, university, technical or trade school.
 Each scholarship is worth a minimum of $1,000 per year and can be renewed for up to four years.
 Applicants must be a U.S. citizen, have a career goal in the crude oil and natural gas industry, and have and maintain a grade point average (G.P.A.) of 2.5 or higher.
 Deadline is March 1st.